 3: We can’t generate electricity at night.

-It’s technically possible to produce a very small amount of energy at night due to the ambient light from stars and a bright moon.
+It’s technically possible to produce a very small amount of energy at night because of ambient light from stars and a bright moon.
 However, what you generate during the day is enough to draw back after the sun goes down.
-You still will want to be connected to the grid, so that you can draw power back during the night.
+You still need to be connected to the grid, so that you can draw power back during the night.

-As explained above, your panels will generate more than enough power during the day, so the excess energy is sent back into the grid for your neighbors to use right away.
-Because of net metering, you can draw on that excess at night, without being charged for it.
-Your long summer power generating days will help cover your winter costs, and your electric bill will be calculated once a year.
-And, with battery backup technology becoming competitive, it will less of an issue to rely on the grid when the sun goes down.
+As explained above, your panels will generate more than enough power during the day.
+The excess energy returns to the grid for your neighbors to use right away.
+Because of net metering, you can draw on that excess at night, without paying for it.
+Your long summer power generating days help cover your winter costs, and your electric bill comes just once a year.
+And, battery backup technology is becoming competitive.
+It will be less of an issue to rely on the grid when the sun goes down.

 4: Making panels is not environmentally friendly.

 Of course any manufacturing process creates carbon emissions.
-However, the environmental impact of installing a system will offset itself in a year and the power you generate for the next several decades will reduce a significant amount of pollution created by other energy sources.
+However, the environmental impact of installing a system will offset itself in a year.
+Furthermore, the power you generate for many decades will reduce a significant amount of pollution created by other sources.